 “I almost kissed you at the end of the Beatles’ ‘Love, Love.
 Love.’”.”

 “Yeah, I felt it, too.
 Right time, right place.”

 “You’re so wise.
 But I know where we should be and what we must do right now,” he smiles and leads me to bed.

 Afterwards, with him sleeping in the tossed about sheets, I think about what makes us different from most people.
 I am so happy right now.
 People often say, ‘if I could stop time, this is the perfect moment in my life.’
-We know it’s perfect and hope it won’t ever end.
+We know it is perfect and hope it will never end.
 Planning for the end dooms the entire enterprise.
 ‘Beam me up, Scotty.’

 The next morning, Robby, Mary, Jace and I go to Michael’s to clean up the equipment and do some jamming while talking about what happened.
 Each of us has a different point of view.
 Jace is amused by the girls wanting to fuck him by offering coke.
 I remember the whistling Robby did during ‘Free Bird.’
 We can set up a mic so he can be heard.
 Michael is just into his drumming.
 He asks us to go with him to see Buddy Rich at a gig in the Grove.

 “But he’s a jazz drummer,” I object.